parinazn/parinazn.github.io/publications.md

 __[J9] The Impact of Network Design Interventions on the Security of Interdependent Systems.__
 <a href="https://arxiv.org/pdf/2302.05411" class="button">pdf</a><br>
 P. S. Oruganti, P. Naghizadeh, Q. Ahmed.<br>
-(to appear) In _IEEE Transactions on Control of Network Systems_, 2023.
+In _IEEE Transactions on Control of Network Systems_, 2023.

 __[J8] Behavioral and Game-Theoretic Security Investments in Interdependent Systems Modeled by Attack Graphs.__
 <a href="https://arxiv.org/pdf/2001.03213.pdf" class="button">pdf</a><br>